 One of the most significant benefits for many communities that have community forests are the investments the organization makes in creating, improving and maintaining recreational infrastructure and opportunities.
-This indicator will measure the value of the cash and in-kind investments in recreation that the community forest has made in the reporting year and to date.
+This indicator will measure the value of the cash and in-kind investments in recreation that the community forest has made in the reporting year.